influxdata/docs-v2/content/v2.0/cloud/get-started.md

 - Retrieving data from a file based CSV source using the `file` parameter of the [`csv.from()`](/v2/reference/flux/functions/csv/from) function is not supported;
   however you can use raw CSV data with the `csv` parameter.
+- Multi-organization accounts and multi-user organizations are currently not available in {{< cloud-name >}}.

 ### New features in InfluxDB Cloud 2.0